gnevesdev/SnowUniverse/README.md

 # SnowUniverse
 A game about orbits and the universe :ringed_planet:

 [hadron13](https://github.com/hadron13) challenged me to make a game like [Orbiter's Challenge](https://omnes-ludos.itch.io/orbiters-challenge), created by himself.
 And I did.
+In 3 days.

 # Building :hammer_and_wrench:
 The game was tested on Windows, with MinGW and VC++ compilers.
 However, other compilers and platforms should work just fine.